 The Banking Ombudsman is a person appointed by the Reserve Bank of India, who has quasi-judicial (tribunal board which has legal powers) authority.

 All commercial banks, regional rural banks, co-operative banks, and public sector and nationalised banks are covered under the Ombudsman scheme.
 In fact, many popular banks like SBI have set up a dedicated system to address online complaints.
 Presently, there are 15 banking Ombudsmen who have been appointed with offices, most of which are in the state capitals.
-You can find the contact details and addresses of the offices of the Ombudsman, located across the country here.

 You can approach the RBI Banking Ombudsman to register a complaint under the following categories: